zievathustra/uu-rdms-ris-pure-sync/02. persons/README-persons.md

 ### Multi value elements

-The *organisations* import xml combines data from several tables.
-For one-to-one relationships between tables one of the JOIN statements may do as illustrated by combining DATA and HIERARCHY.
-DATA and NAME_VARIANTS, however, is a one-to-many relationship.
+The *persons* import xml combines data from several tables.
+For one-to-one relationships between tables one of the JOIN statements may do.
+DATA and PROFILE_INFORMATION, however, is a one-to-many relationship.
 This may be solved by nesting an extra SELECT as illustrated below:

  ```tsql
 SELECT